• Skip to primary navigation

 How to make a big brunch board

 Throwing a brunch party?
 I recommend making a big brunch board.
-Not only does it look nice, but it takes the pressure off of you by letting your guests mix and match foods to create their ideal breakfast.
+Not only does it look nice, but it takes the pressure off of you at bit.
+Let your guests mix and match foods to create their ideal breakfast.

 There’s no limit when it comes to foods that you can add to your brunch board.